-1.6 Demonstrate your knowledge and awareness of Canadian regulations, codes and standards pertaining to safety.
-Identify, incorporate, and/or participate in review of safety considerations, safety procedures and safety equipment as they apply to system operations and/or maintenance programs in Canada Review and incorporate safety or system operating procedures within in a Canadian context Demonstrate specific knowledge of Canadian safety regulations Incorporate explicit human and public safety considerations in design and all other professional activities Understand and account for safety risks associated with processes Identify relevant protection equipment and process modifications to mitigate safety risks 1.7 Demonstrate understanding of systems as well as of components of systems.
-7. Demonstrate an understanding of each element in a process 8.
-Demonstrate an understanding of the interactions and constraints in the behaviour of the overall system 9.
+1.6 Demonstrate your knowledge and awareness of regulations, codes and standards used in Canada pertaining to safety, or the international standard equivalence.
+1. Identify, incorporate, and/or participate in review of safety considerations, safety procedures and safety equipment as they apply to system operations and/or maintenance programs 2.
+Review and incorporate safety or system operating procedures 3.
+Demonstrate specific knowledge of safety regulations 4.
+Incorporate explicit human and public safety considerations in design and all other professional activities 5.
+Understand and account for safety risks associated with processes 6.
+Identify relevant protection equipment and process modifications to mitigate safety risks 1.7 Demonstrate understanding of systems as well as of components of systems.
+1. Demonstrate an understanding of each element in a process 2.
+Demonstrate an understanding of the interactions and constraints in the behaviour of the overall system 3.
 Manage processes within the overall system (monitor and, where needed, modify processes to achieve optimum outcomes) 1.8 Exposure to all stages of the process/project life cycle from concept and feasibility analysis through implementation.
 Demonstrate awareness of project concerns and roles of other stakeholders in the project stages: Identification: generation of the initial project idea and preliminary design Preparation: detailed design of the project addressing technical and operational aspects Appraisal: analysis of the project from technical, financial, economic, social, institutional and environmental perspectives Preparation of specifications and tender documents: preparation of tender document, inviting and opening of tenders, pre-qualification, evaluation of bids and award of work Implementation and monitoring: implementation of project activities, with ongoing checks on progress and feedback Evaluation: periodic review of project with feedback for next project cycle 1.9 Demonstrate your understanding of the role of peer review and quality management that is essential to engineering practice in Canada.
-Conduct checks, including field checks, to verify the validity of design Follow Quality Management principles in practice, which may include Quality Management Guidelines, Guidelines on Authenti- cation of Documents, Use of the Seal, Reviewing Work Prepared by Others and other related practice guidelines provided by their provincial/territorial regulator Prepare quality control plans, including frequency and test parameters, for specific processes or products Evaluate test results, determine adequacy and develop recommended action Demonstrate peer review Demonstrate that completed project, systems or sub-systems meet project objectives in terms of functionality and operational performance 1.10 Transfer design intentions to drawings and sketches; Under- stand transmittal of design information to design documents.
-Review designs of others and communicate findings and issues, including suggested alternatives Demonstrate communication of ideas and concepts to project team members Demonstrate understanding of the value of project completion reports and lessons learned reports to application in future projects by self or others Produce sketches, notes, documentation and design documents to prepare proposals; and preliminary, and final design drawings for acceptance by the client and approval by regulatory authorities
+1. Conduct checks, including field checks, to verify the validity of design 2.
+Follow Quality Management principles in practice, which may include Quality Management Guidelines, Guidelines on Authentication of Documents, Use of the Seal, Reviewing Work Prepared by Others and other related practice guidelines provided by their provincial/ territorial regulator 3.
+Prepare quality control plans, including frequency and test parameters, for specific processes or products 4.
+Evaluate test results, determine adequacy and develop recommended action 5.
+Demonstrate peer review 6.
+Demonstrate that completed project, systems or sub-systems meet project objectives in terms of functionality and operational performance 1.10 Transfer design intentions to drawings and sketches; Understand transmittal of design information to design documents.
+1. Review designs of others and communicate findings and issues, including suggested alternatives 2.
+Demonstrate communication of ideas and concepts to project team members 3.
+Demonstrate understanding of the value of project completion reports and lessons learned reports to application in future projects by self or others 4.
+Produce sketches, notes, documentation and design documents to prepare proposals; and preliminary, and final design drawings for acceptance by the client and approval by regulatory authorities